DevOpsStuff/ConfigurationManagement/README.md

 # Why Ansible?

-- Simple to use
+- Simple to use ->
-- AgentLess (requires only Python and SSH )
+- AgentLess (requires only Python and SSH ) - A Push Model Linux -> SSH, Windows -> WinRM
-- Sensible Design
+- Sensible Design -> All Modules are included.
+So integration is easy.
 - Eg: Manual Vs ShellScript Vs Playbook

+## Push Vs Pull Model

+ - In push Model, We can controll the sequence.
+Need to be on the same subnet, So not that much scalable.
+ - In pull Model, Moe scalable and flexiable.

-# YAML Basics
+## YAML Basics

 - Key : Value Pair
 - "---" starts with for yaml file